 Gender Studies» open the printable major» search for more Areas of Study

-Employment opportunities for students with a Bachelor of Social Science are varied, while those with a major in Gender Studies may find employment in the areas of community and welfare, government, policy development, social research, or media and journalism.
-Potential employers include non-government organisations, consultancy agencies, government departments, and international organisations.
+Employment opportunities for students majoring in Gender Studies are varied, with graduates able to find employment in community and welfare, government, policy development, social research, the media and journalism.
+Potential employers include non-governmental organisations, consultancy agencies, government departments and international organisations.

 A placement elective is available to Bachelor of Social Science students, which involves completing a social science research project with a relevant organisation.

-The following list provides some example jobs for the Gender Studies major.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to those majoring in Gender Studies.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Access and Equity Advisor

 - Community Development Worker

 - Court/Clerical Officer

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
 Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Gender Studies.